 Shepherdstown is a very small town located in the state of West Virginia.
 With a population of 1,531 people and three constituent neighborhoods, Shepherdstown is the 124th largest community in West Virginia.
 Shepherdstown has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Shepherdstown real estate is some of the most expensive in West Virginia, although Shepherdstown house values don't compare to the most expensive real estate in the U.S.

 Shepherdstown is a very ethnically-diverse town.
 The people who call Shepherdstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shepherdstown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Shepherdstown include Irish, English, Italian, and Scottish.
+Important ancestries of people in Shepherdstown include German, Irish, English, Italian, and Scottish.